dvidos/handcrafted-os/bootable/readme.md

 When the task has been performed, the response is sent back to the original sender, via IPC and the sender is awakened.

+It seems Tanembaum wanted the microkernel architecture because drivers are the main problem of today's computers, in the sense that they have to be priviledged, but they are also plagued with bugs.
+Therefore, minix3 has a mother task, that is responsible for spawning and respawning any drivers that fail.

+## brief overview

+It seems the kernel does (at least) the following things:

+* initializes things and makes available various functionalities to programs
+* maintains and runs the scheduler
+* maintains and runs the interrupt service routines
+* maintains a series of tasks / drivers, to abstract away things and offer uniform support, e.g.:
+    * memory allocation / freeing
+    * file system operations (in unix, even non-file operations happen through the file system)
+    * terminal abstraction and console i/o
+    * timers (sleep or wait for something)
+* offers the messaging mechanism, through a soft interrupt, to offer system calls
+    * file operations
+    * memory, clock operations
+    * processes operations (start, fork, kill, signal, etc)
+* offers useful abstractions over the hardware, e.g.
+    * multiple applications running at the same time
+    * infinite screen size on terminal, through scrolling
+    * many terminals, ALt+1 through Alt+6 etc
+    * random access R/W on files, on a flat, fixed size disk
+    * pseudo infinite memory through paging and caching out

+Also the following must be met:

+* stack set up before we launch the C function
+* known code segment of kernel, I see people do 0x0010 or 0x0100 as segment.
+* entering protected mode (boot loader actually)
+* GDT (general description table, for paging and access etc)
+* IDT (interrupt definition table, functions to handle interrupts)